Tuition and Financial Aid

 There are many ways to fund your nursing education.
 As you evaluate how to pay for your degree, consider a variety of resources such as scholarships, employment assistance, student loans, and federal student aid programs.

 In order to be eligible to receive federal student aid, you must be enrolled in at least six credits per term.
-St. John Fisher University considers any student taking fewer than nine credits to be part-time.

 Employer Tuition Benefits

 Some employers offer full or partial tuition reimbursement to nurses who are pursuing advanced credentials.
 We recommend that you speak to your employer to see if they can provide tuition support.
-For additional support as you prepare to discuss tuition benefits with your employer, reach out to our admissions team at 1-833-958-3064 or admissions@onlinenursing.sjf.edu.
+For additional support as you prepare to discuss tuition benefits with your employer, reach out to our enrollment team at 1-833-958-3064 or admissions@onlinenursing.sjf.edu.

 If your employer does agree to pay your tuition upon completion of the semester, you should use the Payment/Reimbursement From Employer Plan (PREP) form to defer your balance.
-A completed PREP form must be submitted to Student Accounts by the due date on your bill to avoid late fees.
+A completed PREP form must be submitted to Student Financial Services by the due date on your bill to avoid late fees.
 Access the PREP form on our website.

 Applying for Aid